When something horrible happens and you personally find it hard to understand, how do you explain it to your child?

 Tragedies, like school shootings, are difficult to discuss, and your first impulse may be to shield your child from the topic.
 But that may end up doing more harm than good.

-“If they don’t talk with you about it, they may end up confused and scared,” says Dr. Nicole Mavrides, a child development expert and child psychiatrist at the University of Miami Health System.
+“If they don’t talk with you about it, they may end up confused and scared,” says Dr. Nicole Mavrides, a child development expert and psychiatrist who is also voluntary faculty at the University of Miami Miller School of Medicine.

 She says that the best way to start is by telling your child what happened and answering any questions they may have.